NOAA-EPIC/ufs-app2rtdata-map/README.md

 * Python 3.9

 # Dataset
-* N/A
+* ufs_baseline&input_dataframes/baseline_df.pkl (Map of UFS baseline data to UFS Component)
+* ufs_baseline&input_dataframes/input_df.pkl  (Map of UFS input data to UFS Component)

 # Quick Start
-* For demonstration purposes, refer to
+* For demonstration purposes, refer to 'categorizing-input-data-by-test-scripts-demo.ipynb' & 'map-appbuild2baseline-scripts-demo.ipynb'

 # Environment Setup:
 Install miniconda on your machine.
 Note: Miniconda is a smaller version of Anaconda that only includes conda along with a small set of necessary and useful packages.
 With Miniconda, you can install only what you need, without all the extra packages that Anaconda comes packaged with: